enoklearn/engineering/modules/architecture.md

 <details open>
    <summary><b>Common Architecture Patterns</b></summary><br/>

-   With this topic, you’ll learn about common patterns used in architecture to create software systems.
+   With this topic, you'll learn about common patterns used in architecture to create software systems.

    #### Learning Outcomes
    * Compare monolithic, microservices, and serverless architectures